Strengthening Canada’s Research Capacity: The Gender Dimension

 To conduct the assessment, CCA convened an expert panel of 15 Canadian and international experts from diverse fields, which was chaired by Dr. Lorna Marsden, President emeritus and Professor, York University.

-The report is informed by a life-course model, which allowed the Panel to provide an in-depth overview of the factors that affect research career trajectories.
-The Panel was also able to develop a baseline of information regarding the statistical profile of women researchers in Canada.
+The report is informed by a life-course model, which allowed the panel to provide an in-depth overview of the factors that affect research career trajectories.
+The panel was also able to develop a baseline of information regarding the statistical profile of women researchers in Canada.

 The Expert Panel on Women in University Research